emalgorithm/ncRNA-family-prediction/README.md

 ```

 ### Evaluation
-The model can be evaluated with the command (from inside src/):
+After training, the model can be evaluated with the command (from inside src/):

 ```
 python evaluation/evaluate_model.py